Dr. Strangelove Revisited

 Instead of despairing the loss of opportunity to cultivate intimacy with new works of art, let us look to the opportunity to review past works.

-We did not have cable in the mountains, instead we rented movies.
+We did not have cable in the hills, instead we rented movies.
 The Ellenville Library was a two and a half mile walk from the apartment on Ulster Heights Road, and I made the trip on foot frequently.
 The library had a surprisingly well curated VHS and DVD selection.
-I can’t remember how I learned of the existence of certain cult classics, but I do remember hearing their titles mentioned anecdotally and feeling that watching them was a bedrock essential.
+I can’t remember how I learned of the existence of the cult classics, but I do remember hearing their titles mentioned anecdotally, and feeling like watching them was a bedrock essential.

-My afternoons alone were comforting pagan rituals: I made cheese fries in the toaster oven, drank coca cola, huffed the empty soda bottle, and watched cinema, that was arguably too mature for my 14-year-old self.
+My afternoons alone were comforting pagan rituals: I made cheese fries in the toaster oven, drank off-brand coca cola, huffed the empty soda bottle, and watched cinema that was arguably too mature for my 14-year-old self.

 I remember the experience vividly.

-Beneath what we’d like to think about ourselves, this and numerous other less manageable truths, lay in the heart of every person.
+Beneath what we’d like to think about ourselves, this and numerous other less manageable truths, lay in the heart of every individual.

 I remember feeling my mind stretch to meet these intuitive truths, that up until this point, were inarticulable.